 I am a proud University of Connecticut alumnus.
 I enjoyed my time there and made several lifelong friends – and I continue to enjoy the national powerhouse sports programs.
 More importantly (to me) is that the state also poured a ton of money into the school’s academics and facilities.
 The campus is remarkably better than it was just 10 years ago; it’s downright beautiful these days.
-The University is home to three museums – one for art, one for sports, and one for natural history.
+The University is home to a bunch of CTMQ stuff, so I better get crackin’.

-EdHill and I were winding down a day-long MegaQuest at the Storrs campus, but little did we know that August 25th was the Saturday thousands of students were returning to school.
+EdHill and I were winding down a long day of CTMQ’ing, but little did we know that August 25th was the Saturday thousands of students were returning to school.
 Despite entering campus from “the back way,” traffic was still a nightmare.
 Parking (for free) was worse.
-But we found a good legal spot and took off for the William Benton Art Museum.
+But we found a good legal spot and took off for the William Benton Museum of Art.

 It was closed for some inexplicable reason so CTMQ was still without an art museum on its resume.
 Our spirits were lifted, however, by the ample views of the scenic “wildlife.”
 Prepping for the natural history museum was easy with so much “natural beauty” on the way there.
-Gosh, I never thought I’d feel so old while surrounded by 20 year olds.
+Gosh, I never thought I’d feel so old while surrounded by 19-year-olds.

 Our next stop was Gampel Pavilion, home of multiple national championship basketball teams.
 We weren’t there for basketball though, we were there in search of the J. Robert Donnelly Husky Heritage Sports Museum deep within the bowels of the building.
 It, too, was closed but Ed noted a rare species from a distance.
 There I am, down near the basket we’ve all seen on television a million times…